 The term "compressed work week" (CWW) describes a schedule whereby an employee works a full-time schedule in fewer days than a normal five-day week.
-The most common versions of a CWW schedule include a 4/10 (four days per week of 10 hour shifts) and a 9/80 (eight nine-hour shifts plus one eight-hour shift for every two week period).
+The most common versions of a CWW schedule include 4/10 (four days per week of 10-hour shifts) and a 9/80 (eight nine-hour shifts plus one eight-hour shift for every two-week period).
 Compressed work weeks can be an effective strategy for reducing drive-alone commute trips.
 Employees who compress their work week make fewer commute trips, and they may also be able to avoid the peak commute time each day by arriving early and/or staying late.
 Benefits to employers may include extended hours of customer service and production.

-Implementation and Recordkeeping: For the purpose of administering a compressed work week (CWW) schedule, the Air District and MTC recommend that an employer implement a company-wide CWW policy, and suggest that employees who participate in a CWW use a 9/80 or 4/10 schedule.
-Employers who implement a CWW schedule by means of Option 4A should maintain records to document the implementation of the schedule in order to comply with the record-keeping requirement of the overall Program.
+Implementation: For the purpose of administering a compressed work week (CWW) schedule, the Air District and MTC recommend that an employer implement a company-wide CWW policy, and suggest that employees who participate in a CWW use a 9/80 or 4/10 schedule.